niamh-d/niamh-d/README.md

 👩‍💻 I am a full-stack web developer and QA automation engineer.

-🎮 I am also teaching myself 2D game development with C# and the game engine Godot 4.
+🎮 For fun I develop 2D games with C# and the game engine Godot 4.

 🔧 I am presently a QA automation engineer and web developer with [FAO/EuFMD](https://www.fao.org/eufmd/en/), where I test, develop, mentor and train.